 - The county in which the infant is located shall conduct the assessment. - The report is to be accepted as a result of the dependency allegations.
-The report is eligible to be assigned as aFamily Assessment at the county's discretion. - If other allegations exist the report shall be screened based on all of the allegations. - The report shall be assigned with an IMMEDIATE RESPONSE time in accordance with N.C.G.S. §7B-302(a).
+The report is eligible to be assigned as a Family Assessment at the county's discretion. - If other allegations exist the report shall be screened based on all of the allegations.

+• The report shall be assigned with an IMMEDIATE RESPONSE time in accordance with N.C.G.S.§7B-302(a).
 CPS ASSESSMENT

 The CPS Assessment of a safely surrendered infant does not alter any of the requirements to complete a CPS assessment.
 If the assessment worker determines the case is a legal Safe Surrender, they are not required to search for and engage the surrendering parent as part of confidentiality and anonymity provided by the Safe Surrender law.
 The county child welfare agency must ensure the Notice of Publication occurs within 14 days of the legal Safe Surrender.
-The Publication process must be complete prior to the filing of a ex parte order and the county child welfare agency should file an ex parte at that time.
-For legal Safe Surrender cases the Structured Decision Making tools do not have to be completed.
-Case Decision All required activities and Structured Decision-Making forms shall be completed prior to making a case decision.
-Absent additional allegations, the case decision shall reflect a finding of dependency.
-A. Case Decision Notice There shall be documentation in the file indicating that the identity of the parent(s) is unknown as this was a safe surrender.
-Reporting the case decision See Appendix 1 (CPS Data Collection) in the NC Child Welfare manual .
-(1
+Per Senate Bill 425, after notice by publication has been initiated, the county may apply for an ex-parte order to the court for the purposes of: Getting a court finding that the infant was safely surrendered and,